-I am a researcher in the humanities and am currently affiliated with TU Dresden in Germany.
-I hold an M.A. (magister artium) in American studies, modern and contemporary history, and journalism from Leipzig University.
-During my study-abroad year at the University of Arizona, I majored in American Indian studies.
-I earned my Ph.D. at Leipzig in 2010, combining these disciplines in a study on Native American imagery in German periodicals and, particularly, in Nazi propaganda.
-The book, titled Fellow Tribesmen, is forthcoming with Berghahn Books, New York.
+I am a researcher in the humanities, and serve as curator for the Americas at the State Art Collections Dresden / Ethnographic Collections Saxony (SKD/SES), a museum collaboration with three cultural-anthropology museums in Leipzig, Dresden, and Herrnhut.
+I hold an MA (magister artium) in American studies, modern and contemporary history, and journalism from Leipzig University.
+During my study-abroad year at the University of Arizona, I majored in American Indian Studies.
+In 2010, I earned my PhD at Leipzig, combining these disciplines in a study on Native American imagery in German periodicals and, particularly, in Nazi propaganda.
+The book titled Fellow Tribesmen was published with Berghahn (New York) in 2015.

 Trying to describe my academic training and interests in a few words I keep coming back to “philology.”
 The term changed its meaning over the centuries and across different languages; it refers to both history, literature, and learning in a general sense.
 In some of its historical connotations, it denotes love of argument or being talkative.
 At some point, people used the term to discuss specifically the history of language.
 I can identify with all these usages.
 I love to tell stories, I love listening to them or reading them, and I love to search and dig for them.